letoram/durden/durden/devmaps/led/README.md

 LED Device
 ==========

-These confguration files are lua scripts that are loaded/scanned once on startup and describe which behaviors that should be associated with known LED devices.
+These configuration files are lua scripts that are loaded/scanned once on startup and describe which behaviors that should be associated with known LED devices.
 Majority of the implementation residefs in durden/ledm.lua